mpohl100/genetic-algorithm-docker/README.md

 ```
 A simple example for implementing a chromosome class and a challenge class can be found in the file src/Math.h.

+## How to use the library
+In order to use the library you need to have the C++20 flag activated in your project and you need to copy paste the src/evol.h file to your project and include it where necessary.
+Have fun using it.